 Costa Rica’s unique diversity of ecosystems, from lowland tropical forests, to cloud forests, species rich wetlands, dry forests and diverse coastal systems will be your classroom as you study tropical ecology, conservation, methods in field research.
 The studies you’ll conduct during the course will not only start you on the path to becoming a successful tropical biologist but will also make valuable contributions to long-term datasets that help inform our understanding of tropical ecosystems.

 The summer course in tropical biology is fast-paced and will engage you in some of the most critical issues facing tropical biodiversity and ecosystems today.
-During the four-weeks of the course, you will study in OTS’ three field stations in Costa Rica, giving you access to highly threatened tropical dry forests, lowland wet forest, and primary and secondary premontane wet forest.
+During the four-weeks of the course, you will study in OTS’ three field stations in Costa Rica, giving you access to highly threatened tropical dry forests, lowland wet forests, and primary and secondary premontane wet forests.
 You’ll become familiar with the natural history of these diverse sites and engage in research under the mentorship of experts working at the field sites.

 Studying with OTS in Costa Rica is a truly unique experience.
 Costa Rica is a biodiversity hotspot and is a model nation for conservation globally; it is committed to becoming the world’s first fully decarbonized country.
 OTS has been introducing students to ecology and conservation in Costa Rica since 1963 and has trained well over 10,000 students throughout the years, many of whom have gone on to work as scientists and conservationists.

-BIOL 4423, Fundamentals of Tropical Biology (4 credits)
+Fundamentals of Tropical Biology (4 credits), Syllabus

 This course integrates classroom and field instruction to introduce students to the fundamental principles of tropical biology and the natural history of tropical plants and animals.
 The ecological complexity of the tropics, the patterns of species diversity and the types of species interactions that characterize these systems are discussed in detail.